 You have a wide range of Medicare and other senior health insurance options available to you in Tarrant County.
 To make shopping easier, use the navigation links below to show specific plan types.
-Click here to learn more about your Medicare options.
+If you are looking for more information about your options click here.

 To speak with a Medicare adviser, call us toll-free at 877-549-1452 (TTY 411).
 Our telephone hours are 6AM to 5PM PST, Monday through Friday.